kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 The code, of course, understands he XML settings.
 Generic XML processing will go in the base Translator class.
 It will process the <settings> section with the basuri and crednetials.
 It will also handle the general translation settings:

+- baseuri

 - the url route for the service (sentence or translation)

-- Save the query parameter 'names' for:
+- Save the query parameter 'names':

   - input language

   - target language

-- Anything else
+- POST or GET request

 Derived Translator class will override `prepareRequest()` to insert the text to be translated in the reuqest (in the body or query parameters, etc), to format it as required (as a json object or encode it as